Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 The Distance Learning Option Within Registration

 If you want your child on a recognised credit-bearing path — particularly at the high school level — register with the DEA and enrol in Vista Virtual School (Alberta-based, officially authorised for Nunavut students).
-Credits earned through Vista Virtual are automatically transferable to the Nunavut diploma system and recognised by southern universities.
+Credits earned through Vista Virtual are described as transferable into the Nunavut diploma system; confirm transfer and admissions treatment with the receiving institution.

 For francophone families, CFED (Centre francophone d'éducation à distance) is the authorised French-language provider through the CSFN.